shuLhan/awwan/README.md

 	version
 		Print the application version to standard output.

-arguments = <script> <line-range> / <workspace>

 script = STRING
 	A path to script to be executed.

 workspace = STRING
-		The root directory of awwan workspace, the one that contains the .ssh directory.
+	The root directory of awwan workspace, the one that contains the ".ssh" directory.

 line-range = start [ "-" [end] ] *("," line-range)